GeneralBots/BotBook/book/chapter-06-gbapp-reference.md

 #### PowerShell Script

 Copy and paste on a PowerShell prompt with elavated privileges and when VSCode is opened just press F5 to run the development server.
+Please ensure that Node.js is not installed.

 ``` powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))